ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/BottomEdge.rst

 The property reports the current direction of the drag.
 The direction is flipped when the drag passes the drag threshold.

+.. _sdk_ubuntu_components_bottomedge_DragDirection    Description-prop:

 +-----------------+--------------------------------------------------------------------------------------------------------------------------------+
 | DragDirection   | Description                                                                                                                    |
 +=================+================================================================================================================================+
+.. _sdk_ubuntu_components_bottomedge_Upwards          The drag is performed from bottom up or it passed the drag threshold from from the last point the drag was going downwards.-prop:
 | Undefined       | Default.
 The drag is not performed or the direction is not detected.                                                           |
 +-----------------+--------------------------------------------------------------------------------------------------------------------------------+
+.. _sdk_ubuntu_components_bottomedge_Downwards        The drag is performed from up to bottom or it passed the drag threshold from from the last point the drag was going upwards.-prop:
 | Upwards         | The drag is performed from bottom up or it passed the drag threshold from from the last point the drag was going downwards.    |
 +-----------------+--------------------------------------------------------------------------------------------------------------------------------+
 | Downwards       | The drag is performed from up to bottom or it passed the drag threshold from from the last point the drag was going upwards.   |